dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmFuzzyAlgorithmClass:

     dcmFuzzyAlgorithmClass_"
-    "**Storage ID**",string,"Storage ID","
-    .. _dcmStorageID:

-    dcmStorageID_"
-    "Metadata Storage ID",string,"ID of Storage on which Metadata is stored in JSON format - additionally to the complete DICOM composite object.
-If absent, metadata is not stored additionally","
-    .. _dcmMetadataStorageID:

-    dcmMetadataStorageID_"
-    "Series Metadata Storage ID",string,"ID of Storage on which ZIP archives with aggregated Metadata of all instances of a Series is stored.
+    "Series Metadata Storage ID(s)",string,"ID of Storage on which ZIP archives with aggregated Metadata of all instances of a Series is stored.
+Multiple Storage Systems may be configured.
 If absent, no aggregated Series Metadata will be stored.","
     .. _dcmSeriesMetadataStorageID:

     dcmSeriesMetadataStorageID_"